minhnguyent546/pre-training-gpt2/README.md

     --num-workers 4
 ```

-You will need approximately 80 GiB space on disk to download and process the dataset, plus 20 GiB for tokens files, leading to roughly 100 GiB on total.
+You will need approximately 80 GiB space on disk to download and process the dataset, plus 20 GiB for tokens files, leading to roughly 100 GiB in total.

 ### Training